What is a savings account?

 - Bonus interest accounts – this type of savings account pays bonus interest if you meet certain conditions, such as growing the account balance by the end of the month.
 These accounts will also often pay a base interest rate as well – this is the interest you’ll earn on the balance of the account even when you don’t meet the bonus interest conditions.
 If you’ve got a medium- or long-term goal, a bonus interest account could help give your savings an extra boost.

-- Introductory interest accounts – these accounts offer bonus introductory rates, often for a period of 3-6 months of opening the new account.
+- Introductory interest accounts – these accounts offer introductory rates, often for a period of 3-6 months of opening the new account.
 This could be ideal if you have a short-term savings goal in mind.

 - Kids savings accounts – the main difference with a kids savings account is the account can be opened by a parent or guardian on the child’s behalf.
 Kids savings accounts will also offer bonus interest; however the conditions required to earn the bonus interest are often a lot simpler.